mlentzler/AeroSpace-config/README.md

 ⚡ Hightlights the currently selected app.
 (Install [JankyBoarders](https://github.com/FelixKratz/JankyBorders) for it to work)

-📱 Launch apps with shortcuts, currently configured for iTerm2, Obsidian and Safari but you can configure any app.
+📱 Launch apps with shortcuts, currently configured for Kitty, Obsidian and Safari but you can configure any app.
 Configure in the `# Configure apps to launch` section.

 🛫 Get [AeroSpace](https://github.com/nikitabobko/AeroSpace) here!